cyrelarevalo/cyrelarevalo/README.md

 - 👋 Hi, I’m @cyrelarevalo
-- Inerested in coding
+- Intrested in coding/ projects
-- currently learning ...
+- currently learning / student
 - I’m looking to collaborate on have patients especially on projects
 - kiraizaac@gmail.com